Closure Expressions #

 var customersInLine = ["Ewa", "Barry", "Daniella"]

-// Looks like passing a String when called, but actually passes a closure
+// When called, it looks like passing a String, but it's actually passing a closure

-// customersInLine.remove(at: 0) executes only when customerProvider() is called inside serve
+// The code 'customersInLine.remove(at: 0)' executes only when customerProvider() is called inside serve

-Logic Explanation: The serve function’s parameter type is marked with @autoclosure.
-When we call serve(customer: customersInLine.remove(at: 0)), Swift does not execute remove(at: 0) first and pass the result.
-Instead, it automatically generates a closure { customersInLine.remove(at: 0) } and passes it in.
-This means if the serve function internally decides not to call this closure, the remove action will never happen.
+The parameter type of the serve function is marked with @autoclosure.
+When we call serve(customer: customersInLine.remove(at: 0)), Swift does not execute remove(at: 0) immediately and pass the result.
+Instead, it automatically generates a { customersInLine.remove(at: 0) } closure and passes that.
+This means if the serve function logic decides not to call this closure, the remove action never happens.

-Concept Correspondence: This is similar to Func<T> or Lazy<T> in C#, but C# lacks the syntactic sugar to automatically convert an expression into a Func<T>.
-The closest experience for C# developers might be delayed execution in IQueryable or Expression Trees, or conditional checks in Debug.Assert.
+This is similar to Func<T> or Lazy<T> in C#, but C# does not have syntax to automatically convert an expression into a Func<T>.

-// C# has no Autoclosure, must explicitly pass Func
+// C# does not have Autoclosure, must explicitly pass Func

 void Serve(Func<string> customerProvider) {